huntertran/blog/source/_posts/20200730-migrate-azure-devops-tfs-to-git-reserving-history.md

 date: 2020-07-30 00:31:02
 ---

-Microsoft acquired GitHub, and every one have unlimited private repository.
-This reason alone make me want to move all my project and source code to GitHub.
+Microsoft acquired GitHub, and everyone has an unlimited number of private repositories.
+This reason alone makes me want to move all my project and source code to GitHub.

 <!-- more -->